 - 3. Re-torque all wheel bolts and fasteners. - 4.
-Check fuel, engine oil, and hydraulic oil level. - 5.
-During the conveyors first few minutes of operation, check belt alignment to ensure preset alignment and tension does not vary under loaded conditions. - 6.
-Check the flashing seal at the transition.
-If any product comes out around the flashing; stop the belt, and replace the rubber flashing. - 7.
+Check fuel, engine oil, and hydraulic oil level. - During the conveyors first few minutes of operation, check belt alignment to ensure preset alignment and tension does not vary under loaded conditions. - Check the flashing seal at the transition.
+If any product comes out of the hopper around the flashing; stop the belt, loosen flashing mounting screws and adjust.
+Retighten anchor screws and try again.
+Repeat until no product is lost. - 7.
 Check condition of all hydraulic lines, hoses and connections.
 Repair or replace any damaged system components. - 8.
 Check that all guards are installed and working as intended.